Komm, gib mir deine Hand / Sie liebt dich: Background and development

 The beginning of 1964 saw the Beatles reaching international levels of fame.
 On 14 and 15 January, the Beatles arrived in Paris for a 19-day residency at the Olympia Theatre.
-On 25 January 1964, after returning to the hotel from a show, Beatles manager Brian Epstein informed them that "I Want to Hold Your Hand" reached number one in the United States on the Cashbox Top 100 chart.
+On 25 January 1964, after returning to the hotel from a show, Beatles manager Brian Epstein informed them that "I Want to Hold Your Hand" had reached number one in the United States on the Cashbox Top 100 chart.
 On 1 February, it went to number one on the Billboard Hot 100.
 From this point forward, Epstein focused on promoting the Beatles to the international market.
 Otto Demmlar, a producer of the German sub-label of EMI, Electrola Gesellschaft, conceived the Beatles recording songs in German.
 Odeon Records insisted with Epstein and Beatles producer George Martin that if they wanted to sell more records in West Germany, the band would need to rerecord their biggest songs in German.
 At that time, recording unique versions for foreign markets was a standard practice.
 (Note: A related example is Tommy Facenda's 1959 single "High School USA", where he sings different lyrics over the same backing track for regional markets across the US.)

 Odeon sent Luxembourger Camillo Felgen, a popular presenter from Radio Luxembourg, to make translations and meet Martin and the Beatles in Paris.
 (Note: Martin has provided different names for the translator.
 In a 1988 interview Martin remembers the translator as "a chap named Nicolas".
 Felgen used Jean Nicolas as one of his pseudonyms.
 In the 2000 book The Beatles Anthology, Martin instead remembers him as Otto Demmlar.)
 Felgen initially translated both sides of the original "She Loves You" single, with the A-side becoming "Sie liebt dich" and the B-side "I'll Get You" becoming "Glücklich wie noch nie".
 Beatles writer John C. Winn translates this back to English as "Happy like never before".
 Because it was a more recent hit, "I Want to Hold Your Hand" replaced "I'll Get You" and became the prospective A-side of the single, with Felgen translating the title as "Komm, gib mir deine Hand".
 Beatles writer Kenneth Womack translates this back to English as "Come on, give me your hand" while Winn translates it as "Come, give me your hand".
-Felgen translated under several pen names, including Jean Nicolas, Heinz Hellmer and Lee Montague.
+Felgen translated under several pen names, including Jean Nicolas and Lee Montague.
 The credits on "Komm, gib mir deine Hand" are Lennon–McCartney–Nicolas–Hellmer while the credits on "Sie liebt dich" are Lennon–McCartney–Nicolas–Montague.
+Although Camillo Felgen (alias Jean Nicolas) is credited as the translator of "Komm, gib mir deine Hand", the German lyrics were written exclusively by Monique Falk, alias Heinz Hellmer.